Sakura-IT/PowerPCAmiga/README.md

 # Current State

-Refer to issue #1 which is tracked for progress.
-Currently, the library is still non-functional.
+Refer to the issues tracker for progress.
+Currently, the library is in an early working beta stage for the K1/M1 cards.